-The BA in Political Science at Drexel University combines rigorous methods training with issue-specific courses, in which students students apply their methodological training to real-world problems.
-While all students will have the opportunity to specialize their plan of study, the core of our program is a sequence of three courses in research design and methodology.
+The Bachelor of Arts in Political Science at Drexel University combines rigorous methods training with issue-specific courses, in which students apply their methodological training to real-world problems.
+While all students will have the opportunity to specialize their plan of study, the core of our Politics program is a sequence of three courses in research design and methodology.

 Students begin by focusing on the research process and framing of social science questions through designing research and testing hypotheses.
-Students then progress to advanced courses in both statistical inference and other quantitative methods in political science, and in-depth training in qualitative methods such as archival work, ethnographic studies and interviews.
+BA in politics students then progress to advanced courses in both statistical inference and other quantitative methods in political science, and in-depth training in qualitative methods such as archival work, ethnographic studies and interviews.

 American Politics & Policy (APP)

 American politics and policy considers the relationships between public opinion, legislative representation, and policy-making in democratic entities.
 This track includes courses on American political processes (such as public opinion, state and local politics, political parties), specific areas of public policy (such as immigration policy or urban public policy), and theory courses dealing with democratic theory, representation and participation.

 The APP track is most appropriate for students looking ahead to law school or a graduate degree in American politics, as well as for students planning for careers in electoral politics and campaigns, public administration, public policy or government.

 International Politics incorporates both the traditional comparative and international relations sub-fields, as well as comparative theory courses.
 This track includes courses that explore the politics of marginalized people, social movements, inter-state war, intra-state civil war, the politics of specific countries or regions (i.e. contemporary China, the European Union), international organizations, and comparative public policy.
 Courses are also offered that introduce theoretical approaches to colonialism and its legacies, globalization, and human rights, among other topics.